-This topic requires the active involvement, as beneficiaries, of at least 2 Police Authorities 16 from at least 2 different EU Member States or Associated Countries.
-For these participants, applicants must fill in the table "Information about security practitioners" in the application form with all the requested information, following the template provided in the submission IT tool.
-To ensure a balanced portfolio, grants will be awarded to applications not only in order of ranking but at least also to one project that is the highest ranked within each of the three options (Option a), Option b) and Option c)), provided that the applications attain all thresholds.
-If projects use satellite-based earth observation, positioning, navigation and/or related timing data and services, beneficiaries must make use of Copernicus and/or Galileo/EGNOS (other data and services may additionally be used).
-Technology Readiness Level Activities are expected to achieve TRL 5-6 by the end of the project - see General Annex B. Security Sensitive Topics Some activities resulting from this topic may involve using classified background and/or producing of security sensitive results (EUCI and SEN).
+Procedure The procedure is described in General Annex F. The following exceptions apply: To ensure a balanced portfolio, grants will be awarded to applications not only in order of ranking but at least also to one project that is the highest ranked within each of the three options (Option a), Option b) and Option c)), provided that the applications attain all thresholds.
+Security Sensitive Topics Some activities resulting from this topic may involve using classified background and/or producing of security sensitive results (EUCI and SEN).
 Please refer to the related provisions in section B Security - EU classified and sensitive information of the General Annexes.